Ask anybody: J. Tyson Tildon has a very low tolerance for mediocrity.

 Born and raised in Baltimore, Tildon's institutional memory is legendary.

-While the city's schoolchildren have made academic progress during Tildon's tour-of-duty, he remembers when times weren't so rosy.
+While the city's schoolchildren have made academic progress during Tildon's watch, he remembers when times weren't so rosy.

 "When we came on [the board six years ago], there were so many areas of need," Tildon said.
 "But the management, in particular, was in shambles."